CedTheDev/WP-Uni/README.md

 ### Method 2

-Download wp-uni-theme.zip file
+Download wp-uni-theme.zip file and unzip it

-Use your favorite FTP tool to add the file to your wp-content/themes folder
+Use your favorite FTP tool to add the unzipped folder wp-uni-theme to your wp-content/themes folder

 Go back to the Wordpress admin Dashboard,